Alcalde (restaurant): History

 Francisco "Paco" Ruano began his culinary career after finishing high school.
 In 2001, he joined a cruise line and later worked for three years at Café des Artistes in Puerto Vallarta, Mexico.
 He then trained in Spain at Michelin-starred restaurants such as El Celler de Can Roca, Akelarre, and Mugaritz.
 He returned to Guadalajara, Jalisco, and opened Alcalde in 2013; it is named after Mercado Alcalde.

 Reception

 Julie Schwietert Collazo wrote for Afar that "[s]easonal menus may be the norm these days, but many of Alcalde's dishes are likely to be unfamiliar even to aficionados of Mexican cuisine, ensuring an especially memorable culinary experience".
 A writer for Gourmand described Alcalde's cuisine as a festive expression of "flavors the palate understands, the heart remembers, and the mind applauds".

 The British company William Reed Ltd publishes the annual list of The World's 50 Best Restaurants.
 Since 2022, the ranking has expanded to include restaurants listed from position 51 to 100.
 Alcalde was ranked 51st in 2022 and 2025, 54th in 2023 and 67th in 2024.

+In 2026, Alcalde received one Michelin star in 2026, meaning "high-quality cooking, worth a stop".